bunzosteele/dbs-lc/README.md

 **CLA sheets fail to load (URL mode)**
 - See [APPS-SCRIPT.md](APPS-SCRIPT.md) for troubleshooting

-**WCL shows spinners but no data**
-- Verify the redirect URL in your WCL client matches your GitHub Pages URL exactly
-- Check that `wcl_realm` matches the realm slug on WarcraftLogs (check character URLs)
-- Try disconnecting and reconnecting via the button at the bottom of the sidebar

 **`migrateFromGitHub()` fails**
 - Make sure GitHub Pages has finished deploying (check the Actions tab in your repo)
 - Ensure your write token is saved in the dashboard before running the command